Polymer/polymer-starter-kit/docs/recipes/chrome-dev-editor.md

 ```

-Select `app/index.html` and hit run to start the application in the browser.
+Select `app/index.html` and hit run (or press CTRL+R) to see the application running in the browser.